 2014-2015 Influenza Season:

-Complete Online Training: Take the free 1-hour AAP/CDC online course "Influenza Prevention & Control: Strategies for Early Education & Child Care Providers."
+To help prepare your Head Start or early education and child care program, consider taking the free 1-hour AAP/Centers for Disease Control and Prevention (CDC) online course "Influenza Prevention & Control: Strategies for Early Education & Child Care Providers".
 This course educates staff who work in Head Start and other early education and child care programs about influenza policies and strategies that help keep children healthy.
 The course is approved for 1.0 contact hour.